Skip to main content

 Best practices

-Treat the agent account like any other shared service account: use a strong password, enable 2FA, and limit who in your organization can sign in to it.
+Treat the agent account like any other service account.
+Use a strong password, enable 2FA, and limit who can sign in.

 Scope access to what the agent actually needs